Clue355/Java_Cheat_Sheet/basics_v17.md

 values - returns array containing all values valueOf - returns the value that corresponds to a string (case sensitive)

+enums types are a class
+- implicitly inherit from Java's enum class
+- similar to other class in some ways
+- have some special characters enum types can have members
+- fields
+- methods
+- constructors
+enum values
+- each value is an instance of the enum type
+- declaring the value creates the instance
+- can leverage the enum type's constructor

+ex:
+public enum FlightCrewJob {
+FLIGHT_ATTENDANT("Flight Attendant"), // like passing in a string to a constructor. we pass in the title to each COPILOT("First Officer"),
+PILOT("Captain");
+private String title;
+public String getTitle() {return title;}

+private FlightCrewJob(String title) {
+  this.title = title;
+}
+}

 Relative Comparison
 - values are ordered
 - first value is lowest